 A partnership is a trading entity made up of a number of individual "members".
-In insolvency there is no protection for each of the members of the partnernship, as in a limited liability company.
+In insolvency there is no protection for each of the members of the partnership, as in a limited liability company.
 Therefore, the individual partners are fully liable for the partnership debts if the partnership cannot meet them.

 What is Joint and Several Liability?

-Joint and Several Liability will apply to you and your partner, so long that you have a joint account, a partnership account and two or more people have signed a guarantee or mortgagae for a joint liability.
+Joint and Several Liability will apply to you and your partner, so long that you have a joint account, a partnership account and two or more people have signed a guarantee or mortgage for a joint liability.

-Trading as a partnership can carry some tax rewards and other benefits but when things go wrong or the partnership becomes insolvent (or only even if an individual partner becomes insolvent) a partnership can be a nightmare to deal with.
+Trading as a partnership can carry some tax rewards and other benefits but when things go wrong or the partnership becomes insolvent (or even if an individual partner becomes insolvent) a partnership can be a nightmare to deal with.
 There are powerful arguments to incorporate a fast growing partnership or one that is increasing its debts especially where tightly drawn up partnership agreements are NOT in place.

 See Domino Effect for further details.

 If you are in a Limited Liability Partnership, you have slightly more protection than if you were in a partnership.
 Doctors, accountants, lawyers and other professions often choose this business structure to ensure as individuals, they have more protection against personal liability.

 If your LLP is under financial pressure, see our page on the options available.

 Worried about poor cashflow?
 Covid-19?, How to pay wages on pay day?
 For expert advice on a range of issues download our free Ultimate Guide For Worried Directors today.
 Or just call us on 0800 9700539